fieldtrip/website/workshop/cuttingeegx/squids_vs_opms.md

 ft_multiplotER(cfg, avg_stim); % use interactive
 ```

 We are now going to use the interactive feature of **[ft_multiplotER](/reference/ft_multiplotER)** to find our activity of interest.
-We select the sensors that are on top of the right primary somatosensory area since that is where we expect our activity to be localised.
+We select the sensors that are on top of the right primary somatosensory area since that is where we expect our activity to be localized.
 We see a negative peak around 20 ms (more specifically 35-50 ms) post-stimulation.
 We can select this time window to see the topography.
 The dipolar pattern the right primary somatosensory area is now visible.
 We can also plot this dipolar pattern with **[ft_topoplotER](/reference/ft_topoplotER)**.

 ```
 % plot the activity at [0.035 0.050]